Reese5104/customer-churn-analysis/README.md

 - What are the strongest predictors of churn?
 - Which customer segments are at highest risk?
 - How do contract types affect churn rates?
-- Does tenure influence customer retention?
+- Does customer tenure influence retention?
-- How do pricing and services impact churn?
+- How do pricing and service choices impact churn?

 ---

 ## 📂 Dataset

-IBM Telco Customer Churn Dataset
+**IBM Telco Customer Churn Dataset**
 https://www.kaggle.com/datasets/blastchar/telco-customer-churn

 ---

-## 📊 Key Insights (Replace with your results)
+## 📊 Key Insights

-- Month-to-month customers have the highest churn rate (~X%)
+- Month-to-month customers show the highest churn rates
 - Customers with low tenure (<12 months) are significantly more likely to churn
-- Electronic check payment users show higher churn risk
+- Electronic check payment users have elevated churn risk
-- Customers with add-on services (tech support, security) are less likely to churn
+- Customers with add-on services (tech support, online security) are more likely to be retained

 ---

 ## 📈 Visualizations

-> These charts are generated from Python (matplotlib / seaborn)
+> Generated using Python (matplotlib + seaborn)

 ### 📉 Churn by Contract Type
 ![Churn by Contract](visualizations/churn_rate_by_contract.png)